TheYellowFlash7887/CloudEngineerAssignment/README.md

 Assumptions:

+My understanging was that this was a basic 3 layer App consisting of a public subnet users access with access to the private subnets or logic teir,that hosts the ECS cluster running the app.
+The private subnets containing the ECS cluster running the app would be exclusivly able to access the database subnet or data teir.

+The Diagram also included an additional ECS cluster and EC2 isntances which I decided to create templates to optionally deploy.

 DB template improvments/modifications : The database template could be improved by taking a DB snapshot to create the DB instance from, as well as creating DB snapwshots when updated and deleted.
 There is a possability that tihs can be provided as an optional input parameter to a CFN template however I was unable to confirm this and as my experience with the DB resources in CFN is limited.

+The provided Diagram also included Ec2 isntances and a ECS cluster without scaling in the application subnets.

 While I followed the best pracices of the blog provided by AWS the template they produced at the end used a property of the AWS::RDS::DBCluster resource which seems to have a bug.
 This property allowed for the creation of CloudWatch logs groups that later resrouces depending on existing.
 However due to an underlying issue with Cloudformation the dependant resource would begin its create workflow even though the group did not yet exist.
 While the !ref intrinsict Cloudforamtion functions as well as the DepensOn tag should have explicilty prevented this issue.
 I instead had to modify the tempalte to create the groups with their specific resource